gopasspw/gopass/docs/commands/otp.md

 Note: HTOP is currently not supported.

+Note: If `show.safecontent` is enabled, OTP URLs are hidden from the `show` command.

 ## Modes of operation

 * Generate the current TOTP token from a valid OTP URL